EverettKey/Interactive-Lab-Hub/Lab6/readme.md

 **What would you change to make sayHelloPi say something else?**

+    We can do so simply by changing the data string to any text and it will try to pronounce it

 **How could you make it so that the Pi would only say something if the lights came on in the room?**

+We can connect arduino to a light sensor and modify helloPi.ino so it only send strings through the serial port when there's enough light detected in the light sensor.

 **How could you make it so that the Pi would say different things based on different sensor values read by the Arduino?**

+We will first mondify hellpi.ino to send different serial signals when different values are read by the sensor.
+We will then change sayHellopi.py to play different sound files, or text2speech different strings.

 Next, try out ``HelloArduino``.
 First have ``HelloArduino.ino`` listen for messages from ``HelloArduino.py``.
 Next, use ``morse_code_translator.ino``.
 What happens differently?